Invalid Date NaN, NaN (Today) — last updated November 11, 2025 (1mo ago)

 Understanding these three cost types is essential for accurate job costing:

-Average contractor overhead often falls around 10–11% of revenue.
-If you don’t allocate overhead properly to jobs, your per-job profitability will be overstated.
+Average contractor overhead often falls around 10–11% of revenue; if you don’t allocate overhead properly to jobs, your per-job profitability will be overstated2.

 Use real-time data to respond to market changes

 Construction markets move fast.
-A supply chain issue can spike material costs, or a local labor shortage can push wages higher.
+A supply chain issue can spike material costs or a local labor shortage can push wages higher.
 A real-time job costing system flags variances immediately so you can act — issue a change order, source different materials, or re-sequence work to mitigate costs.
+Tracking material price trends helps you update future estimates and protect margins3.

 Put technology to work